caitlinfriesen/cv/README.md

 **Friesen CN**, Hontela A (2012).
 The potential effects of cadmium and other mixed metal mining effluents on fish species in Morrison Lake, with particular emphasis on sockeye salmon.
 Review commissioned by Skeena Fisheries Commission.
 Submitted to the British Columbia Ministry of Environment, April 2012.

 ## Presentations
+**Friesen CN**, Schappaugh N, Selke A, de Vries GJ, Petrulis A. “Sex and social experience mediate vasopressin 1a receptor distribution in the lateral septum of mice”, Oral presentation, Society for Neuroscience Annual Meeting, Nov 13, 2023

+**Friesen CN**, Selke A, de Vries GJ, Petrulis A. “The effects of sex and social experience on vasopressin 1a receptor expression in mice”, Oral presentation, Georgia State University Postdoctoral Symposium, Sept 23, 2022

+**Friesen CN**.
+"Patterns of dominance in a social fish", Oral presentation, Neuroscience Institute of Georgia State University Seminar Series, July 8, 2022

 **Friesen CN**, Han J, Young RL, Hofmann HA.
 "Physiological and molecular correlates of variation in space use and aggression in a highly social fish".
 The 57th Annual Conference of the Animal Behavior Society, July 28-31, 2020

 **Friesen CN**, Han J, Young RL, Hofmann HA.
 "Using correlated patterns of behavioral and molecular variation to understand individual variation".
 Society for Integrative and Comparative Biology Meeting, Jan 5, 2020